 Ingredients & Substitutions

-- Pasta: you can use any pasta type for this recipe, but we recommend a long shaped pasta like spaghetti, linguine, bavette, and egg-free tagliatelle.
+You can use any pasta type for this recipe, but we recommend long-shaped pasta like spaghetti, linguine, bavette, and egg-free tagliatelle.

 How to make vegan mushroom pasta